efnats/chiagarden/garden-mount/README.md

 This service ensures that the mergerfs volume is mounted after all Chia-labelled drives have been successfully mounted by the mnt-chia-drives.service.
 The mergerfs volume is created using the fuse.mergerfs file system type, with mfs (most free space) policy enabled.
 This makes sure that that writing to the merger filesystem will allocate as many disks as possible during plotting for better peformance.
 See https://github.com/trapexit/mergerfs

 NOTE!
-It is currently not recommended to use the mergerfs mount point for farming in larger (+20 disks) environments as there are some peformance drawbacks that may result in longer seek times.
+It is currently not recommended to use the mergerfs mount point for *farming* in larger (+20 disks) environments as there are some peformance drawbacks that may result in longer seek times.
+Using it for managing your plots like copying plots and organizing (sub)folders on multiple disks is fantastic.
 The aswesome author of mergerfs is aware of the CHIA community using mergerfs and may have hints: https://www.reddit.com/r/chia/comments/o7pxpz/mergerfs_and_chia/

 ### Usage